Black Bicycles Only

 Black Fixie Bikes

-Why prefer fixed-gear bikes over a geared one?
+Why choose a fixed-gear bike over a geared one?

 Fixed or single-speed bikes are preferred by their ease of use and characteristics.
 There’s no slack on the chain due to the wobbly derailleur, and you ‘become one’ with the bike rather quick which gives you a certain idea on how to tackle the upcoming road.